College of Law > Academics > Experiential Learning > Legal Clinics > Business Law

 A donation helps expand the legal services we are able to provide to our clients and improve the academic experience for our students.
 Thank you very much for your continued support.

 Founder: Prof. Julie D. Lawton

 Instruction: This course is a combination of lecture, in-class discussion, skills instruction, and client counseling.

-Number of Students: Up to 8 per academic year.
+Number of Students: Maximum of 8 per academic year.

 711 License: A 711 license is not required to participate in the Business Law Clinic.

 Recommended Courses: Business Organizations and Business Fundamentals for Lawyers.